 So, we put it back on the market.
 And there it sat, during the economic crash of the late 00’s, with not a single offer made.
-Meanwhile, every winter, the heavy snows and harsh weather took their toll: the chimney fell off.
-There were sporadic water shortages.
-A cow damaged part of the roof.
+Meanwhile, every winter, the heavy snows and harsh weather took their toll; the chimney fell off, there were sporadic water problems, a cow damaged part of the roof.

 But then things changed.
 With lives back on track, the Slovene Dream was reborn.
 We took it off the market, and started drawing up plans for the restoration.
 Over the next five years, dozens of trips were made to work on the house, restoring, renovating, improving.
 All sorts of problems were discovered along the way; pipes that had been leaking for years, meagre electricity supplies and dubious wiring, but little by little, we brought the house back to life.

 We aimed to retain the amazing character of the oldest part of the house, a chunky, hand-cut wooden cabin, but add modern conveniences: a bright, light kitchen, hot water, and a cosy lounge.